**1051 Reporting Portal Update**

-Water efficiency will play an important role in balancing the need for additional water supply with strategies to lessen that need.
-By implementing a comprehensive, statewide approach for water efficiency, CWCB and other state agencies will strengthen programs from the local to the state level.
-Much like TMDs, agricultural water transfers, and storage, efficiency is a “silver-bullets;” however, they are critical components of strategies to address future needs.
-The creation of scalable technical resources, support of local initiatives through financial incentives, and best-practices sharing will bolster water efficiency.
+Water efficiency plays an important role in balancing the need for more water, and the ability to use less water.
+By implementing a comprehensive, statewide approach for water efficiency, the Colorado Water Conservation Board (CWCB) and other state agencies strengthen programs from the local to the state level.
+Scalable technical resources, support of local initiatives through financial incentives, and best-practices sharing will bolster water efficiency.

-Demand side water management strategies will help Colorado close the water supply gap while minimizing trade-offs that other solutions might create.
-Increased water efficiency as well as water reuse, and better integration of land use and water planning will help maintain a healthy environment, promote livable and sustainable cities, and preserve agricultural production into the future.
+Increased water efficiency, water reuse, and better integration of land use and water planning will help maintain a healthy environment, promote sustainable cities, and preserve agricultural production into the future.

-Water efficiency activities can reduce water demands and thereby assist providers in avoiding, downsizing, or postponing the construction and operation of water supply facilities and wastewater facilities—as well as eliminating, reducing, or postponing water purchases.
-In addition to these water supply benefits, Colorado can achieve other societal, political, and environmental benefits, including:
+Water efficiency can reduce demand and as a result assist providers in avoiding, downsizing, or postponing the construction and operation of water supply facilities and wastewater facilities.
+Benefits include:

 - Reduced wastewater discharges through indoor water savings, which can improve water quality and aquatic habitat